nickorzha/fullstack_development/HTML/html.md

-## html
+## HTML

 <img src = "html5.jpeg" width = 100px height = 70px align = "right"/>

-Let's begin with basic understanding of html and answer some unwanted questions.
+Let's begin with basic understanding of HTML and answer some unwanted questions.

-#### What is html?
+##### What is HTML?

 It stands for HyperText Markup Language, and is used to design webpages.

-#### What is a html tag?
+##### What is a hthml tag?

-html tag </> is the root of an html document.
+html tag </> is the root of an HTML document.
+It is the container of all other HTML elements.

-#### How to start writing our first html structure?
+##### How to start writing our first HTML structure?

-Every html5 structure starts with <!DOCTYPE html> declaration that is not a tag, it specifies the information to the browser about what type of document the browser should expect.
-After this we write our html script under html tag </>.
+Every HTML5 structure starts with !DOCTYPE html </> declaration that is not a tag, it specifies the information to the browser about what type of document the browser should expect.
+After this we write our HTML script under html tag </>.

+For our first structure check out <a href = "html_structure.html">html_structure</a>.

-#### What is a head tag?
+##### What is a head tag?

-head tag </>
+head tag </> contains meta data of the page like document title, styles, links, scripts etc.
+	 - The meta </> element is used to provide meta data to search engines, technical information about the webpage etc.

+to be continued...